rwenzel3493/ENES-246/-3AndNand/README.md

 EDIF (Electric Design Interchange Format)  captures a battle between engineers trying to use tools like Vivado and engineers designing Vivado.
 They both have to make money. *Summarize this wikipedia article  on the death of [EDIF](https://en.wikipedia.org/wiki/EDIF) standards in less than 200 words:*

 This course is asking you to document circuits first with the port diagram and then screen shots of Vivado and finally a discussion of testing.
 You are in the role of an engineering using Vivado on a project. *Which verilog version of the project_1 circuit (simple or complex) should be entered into Vivado?
 When is a more complex circuit a good thing and a simplified, reduced circuit a bad thing?*

+simple, as vivado will simplify the circuit anyways, and the simple circuit is more readable.
+A more complex circuit may be better when it allows for better troubleshooting, or more clear intention in each of the parts.
+This will allow other people to more easily work with the project.